 We are here to help and support you whilst you are with us and can assist with:

-Collecting you from the bus and train station on arrival and take you to Ledbury on departure of the farm
+Collecting you from the bus and train station on arrival and taking you to Ledbury on your departure of the farm.

 Warm sleeping bag / pillow – bedding isn’t provided and British nights can be cold.